 TransUnion provides a variety of services to our valued customers regarding their data reporting needs.
 Our reporting representatives can discuss how TransUnion may output a certain reporting scenario, and give you the option to test your changes and remove inaccurate data.
-Our investigation team helps you discern why an account or public record appears incorrectly or not at all, and we have a variety of options to keep your customers’ account information secure while keeping us updated with your institutions’ addresses.
-We help you learn to review your customers’ accounts, and help ensure that your data remains “clean” and compliant when performing major system upgrades.
-Contact us for assistance in obtaining your unique, 8-digit TransUnion reporting subscriber code(s), which identifies the subscriber who reported the data.
+Our team helps you discern why an account or public record is reflected in the manner it is.
+We can help you learn how to review your customers’ accounts, and help ensure your data remains accurate and compliant when performing major system upgrades.
+Contact us for assistance in obtaining your unique, eight-digit TransUnion reporting subscriber code(s) which identifies the subscriber who reported the data.

-TransUnion advises that any and all data reporting changes be tested prior to loading to our production database.
+TransUnion advises that any and all data reporting changes are tested prior to loading to our production database.
 No change is too big or too small to protect the accuracy of your credit reporting file and your consumer base within it.
-The Credit Reporting Resource Guide can provide you with the necessary guidelines for reporting sold/transferred accounts.
-A download to the guide is available at www.cdiaonline.org.
-Please contact your Data Reporting Representative for instructions to download.
-If you do not know who your Data Reporting Representative is, please contact our Service Desk at (800) 813-5604 for assistance.
+Frequently Asked Questions 46 through 48 of the Credit Reporting Resource Guide® can provide you with the necessary guidelines for reporting transferred, sold, or purchased accounts.

 It is imperative that processors communicate with us on frequent basis, informing us when a new Data Furnisher is added or removed so that we may make the appropriate changes to our internal systems.
 All new Data Furnishers should be tested prior to permanently adding them to your production platform.